 The first step to crafting decent describing words is understanding how to recognize them.
 One way to do this is to think of your five senses.
 Any words that can appeal to at least one of those senses is probably something that you could say is descriptive in nature.
 Another way to build upon this idea is to think of a good book you’ve read.
 Try to think back to precisely why you think this book is good.
 Get in touch with why it sticks in your mind so much.
 One of the biggest reasons for this is probably in how well the book told its story.

-To tell a good story that stays with us long after we’ve finished a book, a skilled author needs to use good descriptors to help our imaginations create the world and characters about which they are writing.
+To tell a good story that stays with us long after we’ve finished a book, a skilled author needs to use good descriptors to help our imaginations create the world and characters they are writing about.
 In order to do this, the writer needs to have some affinity for describing people, places, things, or events that are in the book.
 There are ways one might do this with simple words like short or tall to describe a person, or they can go with warm or cold to describe the environment of a particular place.
 There isn’t anything wrong with this, but memorable describing words go deeper than that.

 What each person might consider to be good in terms of description is subjective, but it is important to recognize these kinds of words on any level whenever we might encounter them.
 Although descriptions are already one type of word category that we can use in English, there are ways that we can break them down further by type.
 We will list some broad categories in the following sections, giving you some concrete examples of each.

 Adjectives are one type of word that you can use to describe various things.
 They are probably the most common type that you can put in this category, so a list of descriptive words that form from adjectives could probably be the longest kind you would see.
 We won’t give you too exhaustive of a list here, but we will provide some examples to help illustrate just how you use adjectives as words that describe things.
 The good part about adjectives is that they will usually do all of this by default.